IanSSenne/mcbuild/README.md

 #### warn and error

 the `warn` and `error` keywords are compile time only and will either log a warning in the console containing the entire content of the line after them or throw a compiler error where the reason is the contents of the line after the keyword. these must be the first word in the line.

+# I am not affiliated with Mojang in any way.